Elizabeth Throsby

 Elizabeth Isabella Throsby (née Broughton; 4 February 1807 – 14 January 1891) was an Australian survivor of the 1809 Boyd massacre.

 Born on Norfolk Island, Throsby was two years old when she and her mother left Sydney on the Boyd, bound for England via New Zealand.
-During the voyage, a dispute broke out between the ship's English captain and a Māori passenger returning to his home at Whangaroa Harbour.
+During the voyage, a dispute broke out between the ship's English captain and a Māori passenger, the son of a Māori chief who was returning to his home at Whangaroa Harbour.
 Once there, his tribe learned of the captain's ill-treatment of him, and sought revenge by murdering and cannibalising most of the 70 passengers and crew, including Throsby's mother.
-Throsby and three other survivors were rescued a few weeks later by merchant and explorer Alexander Berry, who took them to South America.
-Throsby remained there for almost a year until a whaler took her to Sydney to be reunited with her father.
+Throsby and three other survivors were rescued a few weeks later by merchant and explorer Alexander Berry, who took them to Lima, Peru.
+Throsby remained there for 10 months.
+Berry then took her to Rio de Janeiro where they arrived a full two years after Betsy had been rescued.
+He transferred her to a whaling vessel that was bound for Sydney where she was reunited with her father.

 She went on to marry in her late teenage years and raise a large family at Throsby Park south of Sydney, where she remained for the rest of her life.